Top front-end and back-end javascript frameworks

 Cons:

-• It has a restricted community and has language barriers
+• It has a restricted community and language barriers

-• Lack of financial support for the large scale projects
+• Lack of financial support for large-scale projects

-• Vue.JS has limited number of plugins and other resources compared to other JavaScript frameworks
+• Vue.JS has a limited number of plugins and other resources compared to other JavaScript frameworks

-Thinking of developing a Vue.JS application?
-Hire Vue.JS developers from SolGuruz!
-We can be your one stop web development partners in developing a wide range of custom software.
+Are you thinking of developing a Vue.JS application?
+Hire VueJS developers from SolGuruz!
+We can be your one-stop web development partners in developing a wide range of custom software.

 2. AngularJS